About Australian Labradoodles

 History and Purpose

 In the 1980's, The Guide Dog Association implemented a breeding and research program for an allergy friendly guide dog.
 This was the start to the multi-generational Australian Labradoodle as we know it today.
 This Australian Labradoodle started out as a cross between a Labrador retriever and a standard poodle.
-Dogs from the Australian cross were bred with each other for several generations, to create what is also known as "multi-generation" Labradoodles.

 The Australian Labradoodle has since been developed over decades.
 The founders of the Australian Labradoodle, Tegan Park and Rutland Manor, infused several other breeds into the early generation lines of their Labrador retriever/poodle crosses to achieve the consistency in temperament and coat that we have today.
 The infused breeds include the Irish water spaniel, curly coat retriever as well as the American and English cocker spaniel.
 Dogs from these infusions have been bred together to continue the Australian, multi-generation lines.

 The Australian Labradoodle is much more likely to be low to non-shedding and allergy friendly than other types of labradoodles - such as first generation Labrador retriever/poodle crosses or first generation crosses bred back to poodles as these crosses do not have the infused breeds that were used in the early generations.